syytruong/laravel-docker-app/README.md

 3. Start the application
     ```sh
-    ./scripts/start.sh
+    docker compose up -d
     ```

 4. Stop the application
     ```sh
-    ./scripts/stop.sh
+    docker compose down
     ```
 ## Usage
-- The application will be available at http://localhost.
+- The application will be available at `http://localhost`.
-- Use the /api/orders endpoint to submit order payloads.
+- Use the `/api/orders` endpoint to submit order payloads.

 ## Testing
 ### Using `curl`